360Appz/Data-Science-Machine-Learning/README.md

 This is the repository for all my data-science and machine learning realted projects

 # Directory
-* Data Science Report 1 - Uses KNIME to determine the poisonous and eatable mushroom
+* Data Science Report 1 - Uses KNIME to forecast sales
 * Monterey - Weather forecasting model